-Healing Cream is widely used as a trusted remedy to assist in gently treating and healing, countless skin related problems.
+Healing Creams are widely used as a trusted remedy to assist in gently treating and healing countless skin related problems.
 It is an important product to have around the house for those small emergencies that happen from time to time.
 Healing creams contain active ingredients which eliminate the bacteria that causes infections.
 They are also known as antiseptic or first aid creams.
-Most healing creams have a mild anesthetic that relieves minor pain and soothes the skin during the healing process.
+Most have a mild anesthetic that relieves minor pain and soothes the skin during the healing process.
 They are effective for a range of skin ailments including acne, exczema, blisters, sores, psoriasis, rashes, skin infections, allergies and other skin irritations.
 They help heal burns, cuts and wounds faster.
-All creams are easy to absorb and leave no oily residue.
+All healing creams are easy to absorb and leave no oily residue.
 They contain botanical and herbal extracts and no harsh chemicals.
-When applied to the skin healing creams do an effective job in inhibiting the growth of microorganisms.
+When applied to the skin, healing creams do an effective job in inhibiting the growth of microorganisms.
 In most cases, only a thin layer of the cream is necessary to do the job effectively.

-These can be classified as injuries where there is a separation of the skin tissue as a result of minor accidents caused by sharp objects or a fall.
-Lacerations as a result of an accident that do not involve the face and measure less than 1/2 inch in length are fully treatable at home.
+These conditions can be classified as injuries where there is a separation of the skin tissue as a result of minor accidents caused by sharp objects or a fall.
+Lacerations as a result of an accident and measure less than 1/2 inch in length are fully treatable at home.
 A healing cream applied to the cut or laceration after washing will help prevent infection and scarring.
 A sterile bandage will keep the laceration clean.
 Daily application of the healing cream and a change of bandage will expedite the healing process.
 A cut is typically a wound caused by a sharp object.
 These wounds are usually minor.

-An abrasion is a wound that is caused by friction.
-Signs of a friction wound are typically missing skin and minimal bleeding.
-These wounds are typically of a minor nature.
-While chafed skin seems like a minor irritation, it can become annoying.
-Dry chafed skin happens when your skin constantly rubs against skin or other materials, like your clothing.
-Over time, this friction makes your skin peel or even bleed.
-If you frequently experience chafing from athletic activities it is recommended to treat the skin in advance with a healing cream.
+Chafing is caused by friction.
+The signs are red skin and minimal bleeding.
+These wounds are of a minor nature.
+While chafed skin seems like a minor irritation, it can be most uncomfortable.Chafed skin happens when your skin constantly rubs against clothing.
+Over time this friction makes your skin peel or even bleed.
+If you frequently experience chafing from athletic activities such as long distance running it is recommended to treat the skin in advance with a healing cream.

 Healing creams are ideal for healing fungal infections and rashes from microscopic organisms that invade the skin.
 The antibacterial and anti fungal properties in antiseptic creams help to kill the organisms and prevents skin irritations and rashes from spreading.
 The skin requires a gentle cleaning with soap and water and the application of an antiseptic cream twice daily until the rash goes away.